 The course is designed to fully support the College mission of community service learning.
-Students will be evaluated on the successful completion of two projects: a community based service learning project where students engage in providing clinical care to a worthwhile organization event, project or population.
+Students will be evaluated on the successful completion of two projects: the first is a community based service learning project where students engage in providing clinical care to a worthwhile organization event, project or population; the second is a poster project where students educate their audience.